kcoderhtml/zera/content/blog/2024-10-13_hilton_tomfoolery.md

 >   ],"uuid":"61645808922583835885560882535048239660","dcs_region":7,"tid":"69dMPcWjQD4="
 ```

-replaying either of the requests does nothing except give a new tid value but doesn't unlock the door.
-The `sxxxxxxx` part of the reuqest url also changes on every new request and doesn't seem to match any discernable pattern.
-The `IOSN030200030900` part never changes however.
-My guess is that that part is a hotel reference id.
-From doing some ducking around online I couldn't find any references to the `smetric.hilton.com` domain but it was blocked by uBlock origin as part of the [EasyPrivacy](https://easylist.to/#easyprivacy) block list.
-The app also seems to issue requests to this url.
+Replaying either of the requests does nothing except give a new `tid` value but doesn't unlock the door.
+The `sxxxxxxx` part of the request URL also changes on every new request and doesn't seem to match any discernible pattern.
+The `IOSN030200030900` part never changes, however.
+My guess is that that part is a hotel reference ID.
+From doing some ducking around online, I couldn't find any references to the `smetric.hilton.com` domain, but it was blocked by uBlock Origin as part of the [EasyPrivacy](https://easylist.to/#easyprivacy) block list.
+The app also seems to issue requests to this URL.

 ## Wrap up

-I tried running a bluetooth scan to see if I could find the locks but nothing popped out as being a likely culprit.
-I did however find an interesting set of 3 bluetooth devices named "clearsky smart fleet" which upon research seems to be scissor lifts / construction equipment made by a company called [JLG](https://smartfleet.jlg.com/) which is quite interesting.
-That would make sense however as I saw several scissor lifts outside the hotel on my way in.
-By the time I'm writing this its 6:41 and I need to eat breakfast so I'll probably finish this post in the car this afternoon.
-Overall this was a really interesting experiment and while I sadly did fail at unlocking doors from my laptop I do feel more confident with reverse engineering app requests now!
-The next step would probably be to grab the app bundle and try to decompile it looking for the urls we saw but I don't have a mac on me and i've never done that before.
+I tried running a Bluetooth scan to see if I could find the locks, but nothing popped out as being a likely culprit.
+I did however find an interesting set of 3 Bluetooth devices named "clearsky smart fleet" which upon research seems to be scissor lifts / construction equipment made by a company called [JLG](https://smartfleet.jlg.com/) which is quite interesting.
+That would make sense, however, as I saw several scissor lifts outside the hotel on my way in.
+By the time I'm writing this it's 6:41, and I need to eat breakfast, so I'll probably finish this post in the car this afternoon.
+Overall this was a fascinating experiment and while I sadly did fail at unlocking doors from my laptop I do feel more confident with reverse engineering app requests now!
+The next step would probably be to grab the app bundle and try to decompile it looking for the URLs we saw, but I don't have a mac on me, and I've never done that before.
 Next post?

 Taking inspiration from the [LOW←TECH MAGAZINE](https://solar.lowtechmagazine.com/) I will be taking any questions / comments about this article via email and then posting them here to my site!
-If you have a question or comment feel free to email me at [me@dunkirk.sh](mailto://me@dunkirk.sh).
+If you have a question or comment, feel free to email me at [me@dunkirk.sh](mailto://me@dunkirk.sh).
 Now to go eat breakfast :)